Superluminous supernova progenitors have a half-solar metallicity threshold: Observational Data

 \subsection{SLSN host sample}

-We have compiled a sample of SLSNe type I host data either in our possession (\citealt{Ch13,Ch15, Ch15PhD}; Chen et al., in prep.) or published in the literature \citep{Lu14,Le15} for all objects below $z < 0.3$.
-This adds up to a sample of 16 low-$z$ SLSN Type I host galaxies (and an additional two hosts with only upper limits for their SFR).
-The SFR and stellar mass have been corrected to the same IMF from \citet{Ch03}.
+We have compiled a sample of SLSNe Type I host data either in our possession (\citealt{Ch13, Ch15, Ch15PhD, Ch16}) or published in the literature \citep{Lu14,Le15} for all objects below $z < 0.3$.
+In this work, we have supplemented this sample with two additional host galaxy metallicity measurements taken from available late-time SN spectra (SN~2015bn, Gaia16apd), and upper limits on the host galaxy SFR for an additional two hosts (LSQ12dlf, SN~2013dg).
+This makes up a sample of 19 low-$z$ SLSN Type I host galaxies.
+The SFR (from the \ha luminosity) and stellar mass have been corrected to the same IMF from \citet{Ch03}.
+All stellar masses are taken from \citet{Sc16}, and they are thus all derived in a consistent way (except for Gaia16apd, which we measured ourselves but using the same galaxy fitting templates as in \citealt{Sc16}).
 We have propagated all errors to obtain an overall uncertainty for each property.
 We also measure a detection limit for the \ha line where there is no reported detection to estimate an upper limit for the SFR in these cases.
 Those host properties are summarised in Table\,\ref{tab:host_data}.
-We only consider SLSN Type I hosts below $z = 0.3$, with the argument that there should be only minor stellar-mass and metallicity evolution between $z = 0.1 $ (the minimum redshift in our sample) and $z = 0.3$.
+We only consider SLSN Type I hosts below $z = 0.3$, with the argument that there should be only minor stellar-mass and metallicity evolution between $z = 0.1$ (the minimum redshift in our sample) and $z = 0.3$.
 The difference in the cosmic star formation rate density between $z \simeq 0.1$ and $z \simeq 0.3$ using equation 15 in \citet{MD14} is only $0.011\,\Msun\,\tn{yr}^{-1}\,\tn{Mpc}^{-3}$.
 The evolution in the gas-phase metallicity of star-forming galaxies between $z \simeq 0.08$ and 0.29 is less than 0.1 dex at $\textnormal{log}(M_{*}/\Msun) \sim 9.0$ \citep{Za14}.